-The STB's portfolio of assets as of September 30, 2021, includes furniture, equipment, and leasehold improvements.
+The STB's portfolio of assets as of September 30, 2022, includes furniture, equipment, and leasehold improvements.
 The STB leases its office space via an Occupancy Agreement (OA) with General Services Administration (GSA), which became effective on February 23, 2019, and ends on February 22, 2034.
 The work completed for the OA resulted in the Board recognizing leasehold improvements.
 In accordance with the Board's policy regarding property, equipment, and software, capital assets are recorded at original acquisition cost and are depreciated or amortized using the straight-line method over their estimated useful lives.

 The STB capitalizes assets when an individual acquisition costs \$50,000 or more.
 Capitalized assets are depreciated once they are placed in service.
+During fiscal year 2022, the STB recognized capitalized equipment, laptops that were placed in service, and also classified the laptops not placed in service as construction-in-progress since these assets require customization prior to being placed in service.

 Description Useful Life (years)

 Leasehold Improvements 5

 Office Furniture 5

-Computer/AV Equipment 3
+Computer/AV Equipment

+(e.g., laptops) 3

-Office Equipment 5
+Office Equipment/IT

+equipment (e.g., servers) 5

 Software 7